pgorod/pgorod.github.io/_posts/2017-9-13-Database-tables-size.md

 ## Deleted records ##

 SuiteCRM doesn't really delete records when you delete them from the user interface.
 It simply marks them by setting a field called `deleted` to 1.
 Then all the other queries in the app ignore these records, so they don't appear anywhere in the app.
-But if you really need to recover them, you can do so by accessing the database directly.
+But if you really need to recover them, you can do so by accessing the database directly and setting `deleted` back to 0.

 If you have too many of those, normally you can safely purge them from the database.
-There is a Scheduler Job that does that maintenance, it's called `Prune Database`.
+There is a Scheduler Job that does that maintenance, it's called `Prune Database on 1st of Month`.
 Note that it is **not** enabled by default, you have to enable it deliberately, after considering the pros and cons of keeping deleted records in your case.
+It's your call after considering what kind of usage you have, and what kind (and frequency) of backups you have.

 ## Workflow left-overs ##

 Other tables that frequently need manual pruning are `aow_processed` and `aow_processed_aow_actions`.
 These are related to Workflows and depend on your use of `repeated runs`.
 See this discussion for some interesting [comments](https://github.com/salesagility/SuiteCRM/issues/3328#issuecomment-290490251).
 Be careful and backup before touching this.
+But if you find 14 million rows here, like a user once reported in the forums, you know what to work on.

+## Slow queries ##

+To check if an app performance problem is a database performance problem, you can go into `Admin`/ `System Settings` and turn on the `Log slow queries` option.
+Set the `Slow query time threshold (msec)` parameter to configure how long a query has to take to be logged.

+Then use the app for a while and check the logs to see which queries are taking longest.
+A really unusual delay could be a sign of database corruption, index corruption, the need for a new or better index, even disk problems.
+But this logging is a good start to hunt down your problem.

+## Orphan records in relationships ##

+Finally, another kind of orphan data is records of relationships where one side of the relationship no longer exists.
+Often this is not wrong at all (when you delete a `Contact` there is no reason to delete an associated `Account`), but other times there is nothing more to store after the record is deleted.

+These orphan records can be many in tables like `securitygroups_records` (you don't need security descriptors of records you no longer keep).
+I also had a SuiteCRM installation with tons of orphan records caused by own import process.
+Successive cycles of import/delete/import left many loose ends in the database.

+You can hunt down these rows with clever SQL.